revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 ---

-2.How do you know if every word in a string starts with a capital letter?
+2.How do you know if every word in a string that starts with a capital letter?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)